3,663 Views

 Just because a food doesn’t contain gluten, it doesn’t necessarily guarantee it’s going to be healthy.

-Many times gluten free products replace the gluten with ingredients like potato starch, which can spike insulin production.
+Many times gluten free products replace the gluten with ingredients like potato starch, which can actually spike insulin production just as high.

 Not good.

-Many times this means the sugar is just replaced with artificial sweeteners.
+Many times the “Sugar Free” food label claim means the sugar is just replaced with artificial sweeteners.

 It’s best if the sugar free product uses a natural sweetener like stevia, which comes from a plant.